 8- Once on board, avoid participating in the maneuvers;

-9- If the discomfort persists, lie down on a berth (or on the deck) saving all your movements;
+9- If the discomfort persists, lie down on a bunk or on the deck, saving all your movements;s;

-10- Essential oils can be of great help to you, there are synergies available in roll-on to facilitate taking, in any situation
+10- The essential oils can be of great help to you, there are synergies available in roll-on to facilitate the grip, in any situationn

-Finally, you can also ask your spouse to wrap you in a tight strip of fabric that compresses the abdomen.
-You are likely to do a bearable cruise, provided, and this is the most important factor, that your digestive system is not congested.
+Finally, you can also ask your partner to wrap you in a tight band of fabric that compresses the abdomen.
+You are likely to have a bearable cruise, provided - and this is the most important factor - that your digestive system is not congested.

 And for the rest, by the grace of God!
-Boat life is exciting and I sincerely pity all those who have their hearts on their lips from the first rolls.
-All sports have their drawbacks, but there is no common measure between a temporary backache and seasickness that makes you feel like your last hour has arrived.
+Life on a boat is exciting and I sincerely pity all those who have their hearts on their lips from the first roll.
+All sports have their downsides, but there is no common measure between temporary back pain and seasickness that makes you feel like your last hour has come.